Box of Scorpions

 Box of Scorpions is a triple-CD compilation album by the German heavy metal band Scorpions, released on May 25, 2004.
-It is one of the only compilations to feature songs from both the RCA and Mercury Records catalogue, recorded between 1972 and 2002.
-Some tracks are live recordings.
+It is one of the only compilations to feature songs from both the RCA and Mercury Records catalogue, including tracks from every studio album from 1972's Lonesome Crow through 2000's Moment of Glory.
+It concludes with two tracks previously released on the 2002 hits compilation Bad for Good: The Very Best of Scorpions.